tvriesde/microservice-starter/README.md

-# user-service
+# Microservice starter
-Seed project for faas
+This project contains an example project setup for deploying node.js based microservices to Azure

+- CICD using Azure DevOps multistage pipeline

 In order to build & release do following in azure devops
-1. Create build pipeline using azure-pipelines.yml
+1. Create multistage pipeline using azure-pipelines.yml
-2. Create release pipeline using azure-releasepipeline.json